It’s not rocket science: when teachers collaborate and communicate effectively, they design richer learning experiences for students.

 Last week I went to see Pipeline, a riveting play, at least on its surface, about education.
 I left the theater fantasizing about the opportunities for lesson plans that lived within the lines of the play.
 I went home and googled the Gwendolyn Brooks poem repeated throughout the narrative.
 I read an articleabout the playwright.
 I scanned […]

 I support educators by designing customized professional development resources for those seeking to improve their practice.
 To plan meaningful learning for educators, I bring my own experiences as a former educator, both informing what effective PD looks like and what it doesn’t.
-When I designed professional development for New York City educators on blended […]
+When I designed professional development for New York City educators on blended learning, […]

 As a teacher, you know there aren’t enough hours in the day to plan, teach, evaluate, and still have time for yourself.
 Reflecting on and planning for individual student strengths, areas of growth, and interests can take a backseat if you’re constantly overwhelmed by lesson planning and making resources from scratch.
 That’s where Kiddom comes in. […]